Introduction

 Nearby Attractions

-- Partition Museum (1 km): Dedicated to the partition of India in 1947.
+Dedicated to the memories, stories and impact of the Partition of India in 1947.

-- Durgiana Temple (2 km): A Hindu temple with architecture similar to the Golden Temple.
+A Hindu temple in Amritsar known for architecture similar to the Golden Temple.

 History and Background